-2.9.6 Reinstatement of Withdrawn Standards
+2.9.4 Reinstatement of withdrawn standards

-In JTC 1, if, following withdrawal of an International Standard, a committee determines that it is still needed, it may propose that the standard be reinstated.
-A ballot for reinstatement of the withdrawn standard shall be issued either as a draft International Standard, or an FDIS as initiated by the committee for voting by the ISO and IEC P-members.
-The balloting procedures of 2.6 and 2.7 shall apply.
+If, following withdrawal of an International Standard, a committee determines that it is still needed, it may propose that the standard be reinstated.
+The standard shall be issued either as a draft International Standard or as a final draft International Standard, as decided by the committee, for voting by the member bodies.
+The usual approval criteria shall apply.
 If approved, the standard shall be published as a new edition with a new date of publication.
 The foreword shall explain that the standard results from the reinstatement of the previous edition.